 2. Establish a meeting-free day each week

 Ever look at your calendar and see the whole day vanish into meetings?
 You might be at risk of burnout.

-Meetings may be better than email floods (at least, if you’re an extravert).
+Meetings may be better than email floods (if you’re an extrovert).
 But they can also be a fast track to job burnout.
 And when you’re already working long hours, the unnecessary meeting hustle can ratchet up stress and sink morale.

 So stake out a weekly meeting-free day for your company or team, and encourage folks to be more strategic and efficient with the meetings they do set.
 Less wasted time = less stress = happier employees!

 3. Crowdsource team-building ideas

 Team-building events are a corporate staple — but you can kick yours to a whole new level by soliciting employee suggestions.
 Why?
 One, you’ll be more likely to have an event your team members actually like.
 And two, your employees will feel an additional sense of ownership and buy-in.

 4. Go green with plants in the workspace

 Studies show that going green isn’t just about saving the planet — plants can save office morale, too!